Vineyards in Sussex

 Situated right in the heart of ‘1066 Country’, Seddlescombe Organic Vineyard is certainly one of the best things to do in and around Hastings – and the most refreshing!
 Once you’ve soaked up the surrounding history, head to the vineyard and its stunning 22 acres of organic grape vines where you can sip your way through a variety of fruit wines, fruit juices and even some lip-smacking farmhouse ciders.

 If touring some of England’s finest wineries sounds like your ideal holiday, take a look at our Sussex holiday cottages.
-Whether you’re looking for a coastal getaway, cosy rural cottage or dog friendly pad, you’ll find the perfect place…
+Whether you’re looking for a coastal getaway, a cosy rural cottage or a dog-friendly pad, you’ll find the perfect place…

 More reading